tkisason/getting-started-in-infosec/README.md

 * https://www.zakon.hr/z/52/Prekr%C5%A1ajni-zakon

 **If you think about becoming an information security professional or a hacker in order to break into systems, DDoS etc, let’s get one thing straight, you will get caught, and put into jail (or worse).
-It’s inevitable (and why it is inevitable, you will know after you spend some time learning about forensics...).**
+It’s inevitable (and why it is inevitable, you will know after you spend some time learning about forensics...).
+If you want a cool story, do some googling on how they caught "Dread Pirate Roberts" aka Ross Ulbricht**

 Understand this too: https://en.wikipedia.org/wiki/Locard%27s_exchange_principle